Antisemitism Education Resources

 This event is part of a series on Jews and Race during the 2020-2021 academic year, a collaboration of the Richard S. Dinner Center for Jewish Studies at the Graduate Theological Union, the Berkeley Center for Jewish Studies, the Berkeley Center for the Study of Religion, and the Berkeley Institute for Jewish Law and Israel Studies.

-Online Extremism in a Time of Global Pandemic
+Online Extremism in a Time of Global PandemicOnline Extremism in a Time of Global Pandemic

 In this podcast episode, Ahmad Sultan and Vlad Khaykin join us to discuss their work with the Anti-Defamation League combatting hate speech online.
 They share how their work has evolved during this global health crisis, engaging in their work from quarantine and addressing the increasing prevalence of incidents such as ‘Zoom Bombing’ as we transitioned to a ‘virtual world’ during the COVID19 pandemic.
 This episode is part of a 14-part series on Israel and Jewish Identity in the age of COVID.
 The series includes interviews with experts on topics related to Israel and the novel coronavirus through different lenses – political developments, economic impacts, technology and surveillance, trauma and resilience – as well as lessons from Jewish tradition and the virus’ impact on Jewish communal life.

-Antisemitism Here and Now (RTS 2019)
+Antisemitism Here and Now (RTS 2019)Antisemitism Here and Now (RTS 2019)

 Deborah Lipstadt and Yehuda Kurtzer On February 13, 2020, renowned scholar Deborah Lipstadt spoke before several hundred students, staff, and faculty about her recent book Antisemitism Here and Now and met separately with a number of student organizations and student leaders on our campus.
 While it was not possible to record these events, because of how important they remain for our ongoing work here, we have linked this illuminating conversation that Lipstadt had in summer 2019 about her book and contemporary challenges around antisemitism and other hatreds, with Yehuda Kurtzer of the Hartman Institute.

-Cold Case in Constantine: Anti-Jewish Violence and the Colonial Situation in French Algeria
+Anti-Jewish Violence and the Colonial Situation in French AlgeriaCold Case in Constantine: Anti-Jewish Violence and the Colonial Situation in French Algeria

-Joshua Cole (University of Michigan) in coversation with Steve Zipperstein (Stanford University) Cole’s prize-winning book solves the mystery of the Constantine riots of August 1934, an episode of violence between Muslims and Jews in French Algeria that resulted in the deaths of 25 Jews and 3 Muslims.
+Joshua Cole (University of Michigan) in conversation with Steve Zipperstein (Stanford University) Cole’s prize-winning book solves the mystery of the Constantine riots of August 1934, an episode of violence between Muslims and Jews in French Algeria that resulted in the deaths of 25 Jews and 3 Muslims.
 The murders in Constantine were the most lethal episode of anti-Jewish violence in peacetime in modern French history.
 Cole argues that we have long misunderstood the violence in Constantine.
 Contrary to widespread perceptions, it was neither the culmination of ever-growing Muslim-Jewish enmity, nor the rupture that in time led to the end for the two groups’ cohabitation in Algeria.
 Rather, the murders were the product of specific tensions that arose from both inclusionary reforms on the part of the colonial administration, and right-wing, antisemitic provocateurs who sought to inflame tensions between Muslims and Jews.

-In the Name of the Cross: Christianity and Anti-Semitic Propaganda in Fascist Italy and Nazi Germany
+Christianity and Anti-Semitic Propaganda in Fascist Italy and Nazi GermanyIn the Name of the Cross: Christianity and Anti-Semitic Propaganda in Fascist Italy and Nazi Germany

 David Kertzer (Brown University) Heated debate surrounds the question of the role Christianity and Christian churches played in the Nazi and Italian Fascist demonization of the Jews.
 This talk brings to light similarities and differences in the Nazi and Italian Fascist uses of Christianity in their efforts to turn their populations against the Jews through examination of two of their most influential popular anti-Semitic propaganda vehicles: La difesa della razza in Italy and Der Stürmer in Germany.
 Both would mix pseudo-scientific racial theories with arguments based on Christian religious authority, and both would present themselves as defenders of Christianity against the Jewish threat.
 Yet there were also differences, linked to the different relations each regime had with the Christian churches.

-Hate: The Rising Tide of Anti-Semitism in France and What It Means for Us
+The Rising Tide of Anti-Semitism in France and What It Means for UsHate: The Rising Tide of Anti-Semitism in France and What It Means for Us

 Marc Weitzmann (Author) What is the connection between a rise in the number of random attacks against Jews on the streets of France and strategically planned terrorist acts targeting the French population at large?
 Before the attacks on Charlie Hebdo, the Bataclan night club, and others made international headlines, Weitzmann had noticed a surge of seemingly random acts of violence against the Jews of France.
 In his disturbing and eye-opening new book, Hate: The Rising Tide of Antisemitism in France (and What it Means for Us), Weitzmann proposes that both the small-scale and large-scale acts of violence have their roots in not one, but two very specific forms of populism: an extreme and violent ethos of hate spread among the Muslim post-colonial suburban developments on the one hand, and the deeply-rooted French ultra-conservatism of the far right.
 Weitzmann’s shrewd on-the-ground reporting is woven throughout with the history surrounding the legacies of the French Revolution, the Holocaust, and Gaulist “Arab-French policy.”
 Hate is a chilling and important account that shows how the rebirth of French Anti-Semitism relates to the new global terror wave, revealing France to be a veritable localized laboratory for a global phenomenon.
 The book has provoked widespread debate and acclaim on both sides in both France and the U.S.

-Unlikely Refuge: Survivors, Aid Organizations and Local Communities in WWII Uzbekistan and Iran
+Survivors, Aid Organizations and Local Communities in WWII Uzbekistan and IranUnlikely Refuge: Survivors, Aid Organizations and Local Communities in WWII Uzbekistan and Iran

-Professor Mikhal Dekel (Director of CCNY’s Rifkind Center for Humanities and the Arts) Beginning in September 1941 and throughout the war, Central Asia and Iran became places of refuge to hundreds of thousand of Jewish and Catholic Polish citizens.
+Professor Mikhal Dekel (Director of CCNY’s Rifkind Center for Humanities and the Arts) Beginning in September 1941 and throughout the war, Central Asia and Iran became places of refuge to hundreds of thousands of Jewish and Catholic Polish citizens.
 Mikhal Dekel, whose father was a child refugee in Tehran, will recount the research and writing process of this epic yet relatively unknown Holocaust story, told in her new book Tehran Children: A Holocaust Refugee Odyssey.
 She will discuss the circumstances that brought her father and hundreds of thousands of others from Poland to the Soviet interior, Central Asia, Iran, India and Palestine and talk about the refugees’ experiences in each locale and the mutual impact of refugees and host countries on each other.
 Sponsored by Berkeley Institute for Jewish Law and Israel Studies

-Protectors of Pluralism: the Rescue of Jews in the Low Countries during the Holocaust
+the Rescue of Jews in the Low Countries during the HolocaustProtectors of Pluralism: the Rescue of Jews in the Low Countries during the Holocaust

 Robert Braun (UC Berkeley) This book argues that local religious minorities are more likely to save persecuted groups from purification campaigns.
 Robert Braun utilizes a geo-referenced dataset of Jewish evasion in the Netherlands and Belgium during the Holocaust to assess the minority hypothesis.
 Spatial statistics and archival work reveal that Protestants were more likely to rescue Jews in Catholic regions of the Low Countries, while Catholics facilitated evasion in Protestant areas.
 Post-war testimonies and secondary literature demonstrate the importance of minority groups for rescue in other countries during the Holocaust as well as other episodes of mass violence, underlining how the local position of church communities produces networks of assistance, rather than something inherent to any religion itself.
 This book makes an important contribution to the literature on political violence, social movements, altruism and religion, applying a range of social science methodologies and theories that shed new light on the Holocaust.

-Hatred Old and New: The Roots and Resurgence of Antisemitism
+The Roots and Resurgence of AntisemitismHatred Old and New: The Roots and Resurgence of Antisemitism

 A Panel Discussion: John Efron, Ethan Katz, Ronit Stahl, & Robert Braun (UC Berkeley) Racism against Jews has re-emerged today as a major problem on the Left and the Right — in European and American politics, and frequently on college campuses.
 What accounts for this resurgence?
 What has been the historical evolution of antisemitism that helps explain the current moment?
 What forms is antisemitism taking today?
 How much is it connected to or distinct from the rise of other hateful ideologies?